Microsoft Azure DevOps Integration

 - Test suites (required) - Path to Squish test suites, one path per line.

 - Test cases - Names of test cases to execute from the test suite.
-Values separated by semi-colon (;).
+Separate values using a semi-colon (;).

-- Base URL of Squish Test Center instance (required) - URL to reach the Squish Test Center instance that should be the receiver of the results.
+- Base URL of Squish Test Center instance (required) - The URL of the Squish Test Center instance that should receive the results.

-- Project (required) - Which Squish Test Center project should the results be pushed in.
+- Project (required) - The Squish Test Center project to push the results to.

-- Upload token (required) - Which Squish Test Center upload token to use to push the results.
+- Upload token (required )- The Squish Test Center upload token to use for pushing the results.

-- Batch name - The name of the batch that will be created with the result.
-If left empty, then Squish Test Center will automatically generate a new one.
+- Batch name - The name of the batch to create with the result.
+If left empty, Squish Test Center will automatically generate a new batch.
 Pipeline variables can be used here.

 - Labels - List of ;-separated items that will be used to tag the results, in the form of "OS=Windows".
 Pipeline variables can be used here.